samply/bbmri-fhir-ig/input/pages/5_support.md

 For example, using *http://example.com/* as a base is a working solution.
 Internal references to entries using the same base can be relative ([type]/[id]).
 External references on the other hand need to be absolute, resolveable URLs.

 If neither a absolute nor relative literal reference is possible, a [logical reference](https://www.hl7.org/fhir/references.html#logical) can be used to point to a resource e.g. by its Identifier.
 Note that servers will not necessarily resolve this references automatically, which may cause problems when trying to acess the referenced resource later on.

+### Handling missing values

+Sometimes, even if a element is required, there is no value available e.g. because of corrupt source data.
+In this cases, the [data absent reason extension](https://www.hl7.org/fhir/extension-data-absent-reason.html) may be added to the element.
+Even without a value, the element will no longer be empty to the validator and the validation will succeed.
+The extension also allows to give the reason why no value is present, e.g. because of a not-a-number error.